Page 1: Biography

-This biography, written by William Renwick, was first published in the Dictionary of New Zealand Biography, vol 1, 1990.
+This biography, written by William Renwick, was first published in the Dictionary of New Zealand Biography in 1990.

 Francis Dart Fenton was born at Huddersfield, Yorkshire, England, probably some time between 1820 and 1825, the son of Francis Tarrant Fenton and his wife, Frances Ashby.
 The Fentons were an old Yorkshire legal family: Francis Tarrant Fenton was a solicitor practising in London.
 Francis Dart Fenton attended Sheffield Collegiate School, entered the law office of an uncle in Huddersfield, and was admitted to practice as a solicitor.

 He became aware of New Zealand through the Canterbury Association, and for the good of his health set out for Canterbury in the Barbara Gordon in 1850.
 When the ship put in to Auckland, however, he and his cousin, James Armitage, decided to try their luck there.
 For the rest of his life Fenton lived in Auckland or its environs.

 At first he squatted on a piece of Māori land on the banks of the Waikato River, and ran sheep and cattle.
 He was not far from Maraetai, at the mouth of the river, where the CMS missionary Robert Maunsell had his mission station.
 Fenton, as an Anglican and a gentleman, was welcomed into Maunsell's circle where his musical ability, his conversation, and his genial personality made him a favourite visitor.
 For a while he taught music at the mission school.
 Governor George Grey met him at Maunsell's in 1851, and offered him a position as clerk in the Registry of Deeds, which he accepted.